-How to Use the Treeview
+How to Use the Feature Treeview

 Determining what features or initiatives should be prioritized in your products can be a daunting task.

 Features and Components

-- If you wish to add more components simply keep putting them into the product and pressing enter.
+- If you wish to add more components, simply keep putting them into the product and pressing enter.

-Once you enter the features you want for your product into the treeview you can rate them, organize them into a specific release.
+- Once you enter the features you want for your product into the treeview, you can rate them and organize them into a specific release.

 Rating Features and Prioritization Score

 Customer Value, Customer Reach, Revenue, and Effort.
 These four different categories make up a composite prioritization score that can be used to judge features against one another at a glance.

-In order to assign a value for Customer Value, Customer Reach, and Revenue just click on the bubble corresponding to the rating for the category.
+- In order to assign a value for Customer Value, Customer Reach, and Revenue, just click on the bubble corresponding to the rating for the category.

-- In order to see this difference click on Score text at the top of the column and a side panel will appear letting you adjust the values.
+- In order to see this difference, click on the Score text at the top of the column, and a side panel will appear, letting you adjust the values.

-Once you rate all the features in a component, an average customer value, customer reach, revenue, effort score, and aggregate score will be calculated for the entire component.
+- Once you rate all the features in a component, an average customer value, customer reach, revenue, effort score, and aggregate score will be calculated for the entire component.

 Chisel also supports letting you add various objectives that you feel are important, giving you the ability to compare various features and components against each other at a glance.

-In order to add an objective click on the objective text at the top of the section and a side panel will appear giving you the option to add, delete, or hide various objectives.
+- In order to add an objective, click on the objective text at the top of the section, and a side panel will appear, giving you the option to add, delete, or hide various objectives.

-- In order to hide an objective click on the toggle corresponding to the objective, you want to hide.
+- In order to hide an objective, click on the toggle corresponding to the objective you want to hide.

-Take note of how once the Increase Engagement was toggled off the objective was hidden from view in the treeview.
+- Take note of how once the Increase Engagement was toggled off, the objective was hidden from view in the treeview.

-Once you have the objectives that you want you can rate a feature by either clicking on the plus button if the feature has not been rated or the old score.
+- Once you have the objectives that you want you can rate a feature by either clicking on the plus button if the feature has not been rated or the old score.

-Once you do a field will appear giving you the option to assign a score that you feel is appropriate.
+- Once you do a field will appear giving you the option to assign a score that you feel is appropriate.

-In addition to Objectives, Chisel also supports releases letting you easily plan when you want certain releases to be and what features you want in those releases.
+In addition to Objectives, Chisel also supports releases letting you easily plan when you want certain releases to be scheduled and what features you want in those releases.

-In order to assign a feature to a release simply click the checkbox that corresponds to a specific feature.
+- In order to assign a feature to a release simply click the checkbox that corresponds to a specific feature.

 Feature Side Panel

 - The feature side panel gives users the ability to add start and end deadlines for features, assign certain members of your team to a feature, add labels, attach documents that may be useful, and see how a feature was scored in all categories at a glance.

-In order to assign people to a feature click on the people button on the right and a popup will appear with a list of people in your organization.
+- In order to assign people to a feature, click on the people button on the right, and a popup will appear with a list of people in your organization.

-In order to add a label click on the tag on the side.
+- In order to add a label, click on the tag on the side.

-Once you do that a popup will appear either letting you add a preexisting label or create a new label.
+- Once you do that, a popup will appear, either letting you add a preexisting label or create a new label.

-Then simply click save and the start or end date will be saved.
+- Then, simply click save, and the start or end date will be saved.